So, what is a fearless award?

 When I heard that my friends Ruth and Will were having a Nerf gun fight to kick off their reception, well.. at first I was a little bummed that I wasn’t going to get to shoot a nerf gun myself.
 Then I got over it.
 I was SO stressed before the nerf fight because I knew I wanted a killer shot of the action, and didn’t want to mess it up or light it badly.
 I think I adjusted my lights about 25 times and still never got quite happy with it.
 Even though an announcement was made to please NOT shoot the photographer, as soon as the war began my only option was to get low, and people were running all around me, picking up bullets and mostly trying to avoid the bride who was packing serious heat with this purple and orange machine gun.
 Phew – I nailed it with this photo of Ruth LOVING every moment of dominating her guests.
 Since I shoot mostly color images, I was so super thrilled to win an award in color this time for my third award.

 The COVID19 pandemic has wreaked havoc on all the couples hoping to marry and have big parties this year, and I couldn’t be more empathetic to their hard decisions and cancelled plans.
 And it has also devastated my business as most folks have moved their weddings on to next year, leaving me with 10-20% of the income I’d started the year with.
-The night I won this fearless award, I was talking about giving up.
-I was feeling like I couldn’t support my family on events anymore.
+The night I won my third fearless award, I was talking about giving up.
+I felt like I couldn’t support my family on events anymore.
 I literally STOMPED upstairs to my office, almost in tears, sat down at my desk and saw that this image was fearless.
 In that moment, my imposter syndrome was broken.
 One fearless award, could be a fluke.
 Two fearless awards was crazy lucky.
-But when I saw I’d won my third award I felt like I was actually a great wedding photographer – it couldn’t be luck this time.
+But when I saw I’d won my third award I felt like I was actually a great photographer – it couldn’t be luck this time.
 I shoot moments, and people, and fun, and sillyness, and people who want to look like themselves, and you know what – I’m good at it.

 So cue my total shock when the next morning I saw I’d won my fourth award, also in collection 56!